MatthewSantoso/DM-and-CM-Calculator/README.md

 - MATLAB R2021a
 - Image Processing Toolbox
 - Computer Vision Toolbox

+Differences from main branch:
+- New filters to help remove micropores are implemented.
+- Some UI improvements to make it less laggy and easier to use

 Notes:
 - Use TIF or TIFF images for best results, PNG is essentially only for testing idealized membrane cross sections.